neicnordic/neic2017.nordforsk.org/_workshops/deep-learning.md

 This workshop will cover materials from two courses from the NVIDIA Deep Learning Institute, in accelerated computing using GPUs, an in deep learning.

+#### Workshop attendee instructions

+* [Create a qwikLABS account](https://nvlabs.qwiklab.com/) prior to getting to the conference.
+* Ensure qwikLABS runs smoothly on your laptop by going to [http://websocketstest.com/](http://websocketstest.com/).
+  *	Make sure that WebSockets work for you by seeing under Environment, WebSockets is supported and Data Receive, Send and Echo Test all check Yes under WebSockets (Port 80).
+  *	If there are issues with WebSockets, try updating your browser.
+Best browsers for qwikLABS are Chrome, FireFox and Safari.
+The labs will run in IE but it is not an optimal experience.
+* You must bring your own laptop to this workshop.

 ### Introduction to Accelerated Computing

 Learn about the three techniques for accelerating code on a GPU; Libraries,